whatmakeart/whatmakeart.github.io/content/about.md

 title: About
 ---

 What?
-Make Art is a repository of art making videos, tutorials and art making faq's.
+Make Art is a repository of college art course materials, art making videos, tutorials and art making faq's.
 Tutorials cover a wide range of topics including making, electronic art, digital art, Photoshop, Technical Drawing, Illustrator, After Effects, Adobe Premiere, 3d Modeling, 3d Printing, Animation, Maya, Fusion 360 and more.

 Art making tutorial videos start from a beginner level an progress to more advanced topics.
 What art do you want to make?